LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 [Visual Studio Code](https://code.visualstudio.com/) (or just VS Code) is a free source code editor developed and maintained by [Microsoft](https://github.com/Microsoft/vscode).
 This cross-platform editor took over developers' popularity based on its fast and lightweight, supports a variety of programming languages with IntelliSense (a feature that borrows from its sibling, Visual Studio IDE), and supports complete development operations like debugging, task running, and version control.

-VS Code provides a lot of extensions that extend the editor features and development workflows (Example: the [REST Client](https://developers.refinitiv.com/en/article-catalog/article/how-to-test-refinitiv-data-platform-rest-api-easily-with-visual-studio-code) and [Thunder Client](https://developers.refinitiv.com/en/article-catalog/article/how-to-test-http-rest-api-easily-with-visual-studio-code---thund) testing tools) for developers.
+VS Code provides a lot of extensions that extend the editor features and development workflows (Example: the [REST Client](https://developers.refinitiv.com/en/article-catalog/article/how-to-test-refinitiv-data-platform-rest-api-easily-with-visual-studio-code) and [Thunder Client](https://developers.refinitiv.com/en/article-catalog/article/how-to-test-http-rest-api-easily-with-visual-studio-code---thund) testing tools).
 The editor also supports the [remote development](https://code.visualstudio.com/docs/remote/remote-overview) that lets you use a container, remote machine, or the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl) as a full-featured development environment with the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

 As part of the Remote Development Extension Pack, the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension lets developers use a Docker container as a full-featured development environment.
 It allows developer to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set (IntelliSense , code navigation, debugging, etc) as a local-quality development experience.